antoinechassagne/sentence-parser/README.md

 ### Acceptance critera

-- When the parsing result is empty, it should display the following message : "Type a sentence ✍️"
+- When the parsing result is empty, it should display the following message : "No parsing result yet.
+Let's type a sentence !"
 - When parsing is triggered, the parsing result should display the following informations :
   - The number of words in the sentence
   - The number of letter in the sentence (spaces are excluded)